firejoust/mineflayer-movement/README.md

 **  Loading heuristics
 */

-bot.movement.loadHeuristic(heuristic)
+// NOTE: this only needs to be done ONCE.
+If heuristics need to be reset, then the plugin must be loaded again with bot.loadPlugin. bot.movement.loadHeuristic(heuristic) bot.movement.loadHeuristics(heuristics...)

-bot.movement.loadHeuristics(heuristics...)
+// P.S.
+Heuristic options can be changed from its instance, E.g. disabling a heuristic: heuristic.weighting = 0
 ```
 ### Movement
 - "Movement" is technically done by the developer, however this plugin helps steer towards the safest direction.